Kalito-Labs/Luna/docs/schemas/database-schema.md

 - **patients**: Single user profile (Caleb Sanchez) with personal and health information
 - **medications**: Tracks medications with dosage, frequency, and prescription details
 - **appointments**: Manages upcoming and past appointments with providers
+- **vitals**: Records health vitals like weight and glucose readings

 ### AI Chat System
 - **sessions**: Chat sessions with AI companions, can be linked to patient records